FE8Dev/FE8RProject/FE8_arsenals.md

 A tome that sleeps enemies and is effective against Flying and Seared enemies.
 After its second stage it gains a variant with a cooldown that deals area damage and can't Dual Strike.

 ## *Dark*
 1. A tome that is effective against Sleeping enemies.
+Uses MAG and CON for damage.
 It has the following skill:

 Gets +10 max HP and +3 Con for each enemy killed with this tome up to 5 stacks.
 After killing 5 enemies, it makes enemies take more damage.